CV and contact

 Writing an average of 4,500 words per week, I covered international developments in trademark law and the related commercial activities of companies.
 For the print magazine, I wrote two long features per issue and to the website and daily email newsletter I contributed news and analysis in the form of a popular blog.
 My strong angles and distinctive style helped to differentiate us in a competitive marketplace and attracted positive reader feedback.
 Duties included attending conferences, sub-editing, commissioning articles, liaising with and meeting international contacts, conducting interviews, researching trends, developing feature ideas and co-hosting an awards ceremony.
 Audience: senior trademark lawyers in companies and law firms.

-Since Autumn 2010 I’ve been working with a small tech-based service provider to build its position in the marketplace better by writing and helping to deploy an effective social media strategy, rewriting the website and contributing to the website redesign.
+I worked with this small tech-based service provider to build its position in the marketplace better by writing and helping to deploy an effective social media strategy, rewriting the website and contributing to the website redesign.

 Writing features, conducting interviews and sourcing and writing news stories for a legal careers website and its weekly newsletter (20,000 subscribers), as well as producing editorial content for several print publications and providing proofing and editorial support.
 Audience: law students.

-Most recently I worked on the new edition of the Rough Guide to Evolution.
+I worked on the new edition of the Rough Guide to Evolution, the Rough Guide to Beijing and Forward This Link.
 Duties include marking up proofs of the entire 200-page book, adhering to a strict house style with different subheads, colours, formats, symbols, typefaces and sizes – and tight deadlines.

 Freelance editorial advisor: providing one-off audience input to a new Routledge publication